Causal Learning via Manifold Regularization: Methods

 \subsection{Notation}

-Let $V =\{ 1 \ldots p \}$ index a set of variables whose mutual causal relationships are of interest.
-The object of estimation is a directed graph $G$ with vertex set $V$ and edge set $E$, with $(i,j) \in E$ indicating that variable $i$ has a causal influence on $j$.
-That is, $G$ is the unknown true causal graph.
-In general, the graph $G$ need not be acyclic.
-We restrict discussion to the case where a variable $i$ either does or does not have such an influence on $j$.
-The precise nature of causal influences to be considered will depend on the application but could include, for example, direct or indirect causes.
-Where useful, we use $V(G), E(G)$ to denote the vertex and edge sets respectively of a graph $G$.

-Let $A(G)$ be the binary adjacency matrix corresponding to graph $G$.
-To make the mapping between causal discovery and machine learning more transparent, we introduce linear indexing by $k$ of the pairs $(i,j)$.
-That is, $k$ refers to a pair $(i,j) \in V {\times} V$.
-Where needed, we make the correspondence explicit, denoting by $(i(k),j(k))$ the variable pair corresponding to linear index $k$ and by $k(i,j)$ the linear index for pair $(i,j)$.
-Let $Y_k = A_{i(k),j(k)}$ be a binary variable corresponding to an entry in the adjacency matrix $A$.
-These $Y_k$'s are the labels or outputs to be learned.
-The available data are denoted $\mathbf{X}$.
-Depending on the specific problem $\mathbf{X}$ may comprise observational and/or interventional data.
-Available knowledge about causal relationships between the variables $V$ is denoted $\Phi$.
+Let $V =\{ 1, \ldots, p \}$ index a set of variables whose mutual causal relationships are of interest.
+Let $G$ denote a directed graph with vertex set $V$ and edge set $E$; where useful, we use $V(G), E(G)$ to denote its vertex and edge sets and $A(G)$ to denote the corresponding $p {\times} p $ binary adjacency matrix.
+To make the connection between causal relationships and machine learning more transparent, we introduce linear indexing by $[k]$ of the pairs $(i,j) \! \in \!
+V {\times} V$.
+Where needed, we make the correspondence explicit, denoting by $(i[k],j[k])$ the variable pair corresponding to linear index $[k]$ and by $[k(i,j)]$ the linear index for pair $(i,j)$.
+Suppose $A$ is the adjacency matrix of the unknown graph of interest.
+Let $y_{[k]} \! \in \! \{-1,+1\}$ be a binary variable (for convenience mapped onto $\{-1,+1\}$) corresponding to the entry $(i[k],j[k])$ in $A$; these $y_{[k]}$'s are the labels or outputs to be learned.
+Available data are denoted $\mathcal{D}$.
+Available {\it a priori} knowledge about causal relationships between the variables $V$ is denoted $\Phi$.